castorini/anserini/docs/start-here.md

 <img src="Prometheus-Model.png" width="500" />

 Search comprises "internal queries" to fetch content ("Bing results") that are then fed into an LLM (i.e., stuffed into the prompt) to generate answers.
+If you want more evidence, here's a [NeurIPS 2020 paper](https://arxiv.org/abs/2005.11401) that basically says the same thing.

 Thus, retrieval forms the foundation of answer generation with LLMs.
 In fact, it's critical to the quality of the output.